-East Bay, Port Bay and Blind Sodus Bay account for approximately 1,500 cu yd/year of dredged material.
+East Bay, Port Bay and Blind Sodus Bay account for approximately 3,000 cu yd/year of dredged material.
 Each site dredges once per year (F.E.S.
 Associates 2000).
 The materials disposed of during the dredging process includes coarse gravel, stone & cobble; clean.
 The material is suitable for adjacent shoreline stabilization, sale for building product, or other beneficial use.
 Currently, the Blind Sodus Bay Associates funds all dredging efforts for the Bay.

 Blind Sodus Bay has one outlet channel to the east of the barrier bar.
 Routine dredging is required to keep the outlets open and the channels navigable.
 Dredging may also provide access to the bay for fish species that migrate between the bay and Lake Ontario, particularly Cisco (Coregonus artedi), a species known to spawn in bay habitats.
 Blind Sodus Bay is the most severely affected by sedimentation deposits due to its shallow depth.
 Recent quantities for dredged materials have not been recorded.
-However, the 2000 Regional Dredging Management report for Wayne County indicated that approximately 1,500 cu yd/year is dredged from Blind Sodus Bay, East Bay and Port Bay combined.